 Frequently Asked Questions

 HIAL continue to engage with Prospect Union in a bid to resolve the Air Traffic Control Officers’ pay dispute.
-We have received a number of questions on the impact of the industrial action and in the event that industrial action cannot be avoided, have prepared information in the form of FAQs to help you plan for any potential disruption to travel.
+We have received a number of questions on the impact of the industrial action and have prepared information in the form of FAQs to help you plan for any potential disruption to travel.